gvwilson/thirdbit/teaching/community.md

 since most of the people you will want to recruit don't have experience with them, you will probably wind up having some sort of board, a director, and other staff.
-Broadly speaking, your organization can can either a *service board*, whose members also take on other roles in the organization, or a *governance board* whose primary responsibility is to hire, monitor, and if need be fire the director.
+Broadly speaking, your organization can have either a *service board*, whose members also take on other roles in the organization, or a *governance board* whose primary responsibility is to hire, monitor, and if need be fire the director.
 Board members can be elected by the community or appointed;
 in either case, it's important to prioritize competence over passion